borgestrand/sdr-widget/AW_readme.txt

 Atmel.
 It is part of their Flip package.
 For batchisp debugging see the end of this section.

-First of all, Atmel Flip is not easy to install.
-There are several prerequisites and manual steps you have to go through.
+First of all, Atmel Flip is NOT easy to install and use.
+After the lengthy recipe below there is a section on debugging if things don't work.
+Don't give up if things are tricky the first time!

 1  - May be omitted depending on your setup: Install a Java Virtual Machine from
      http://java.com/en/download/index.jsp